Austronesian peoples: Rock art

-The Austronesian Painting Traditions (APT) are the most common types of rock art in Island Southeast Asia.
+The Austronesian Painting Traditions are the most common types of rock art in Island Southeast Asia.
 They consist of scenes and pictograms typically found in rock shelters and caves near coastal areas.
-They are characteristically rendered in red ochre pigments for the earlier forms, later sometimes superseded by paintings done in black charcoal pigments.
+They are characteristically rendered in red ocher pigments for the earlier forms, later sometimes superseded by paintings done in black charcoal pigments.
 Their sites are mostly clustered in Eastern Indonesia and Island Melanesia, although a few examples can be found in the rest of Island Southeast Asia.
-Their occurrence has a high correlation to Austronesian-speaking areas, further evidenced by the appearance of metal (bronze) artifacts in the paintings.
+Their occurrence has a high correlation to Austronesian-speaking areas, further evidenced by the appearance of bronze artifacts in the paintings.
 They are mostly found near the coastlines.
 Their common motifs include hand stencils, "sun-ray" designs, boats, and active human figures with headdresses or weapons and other paraphernalia.
-They also feature geometric motifs similar to the motifs of the Austronesian Engraving Style.
+They also feature geometric motifs similar to those of the Austronesian Engraving Style.
 Some paintings are also associated with traces of human burials and funerary rites, including ship burials.
 The representations of boats themselves are believed to be connected to the widespread "ship of the dead" Austronesian funerary practices.

-The earliest APT sites dated is from Vanuatu, which was found to be around 3,000 BP, corresponding to the initial migration wave of the Austronesians.
+The earliest APT site dated is from Vanuatu and was found to be around 3,000 BP, corresponding to the initial migration wave of the Austronesians.
 These early sites are largely characterized by face motifs and hand stencils.
-Later sites from 1,500 BP onwards, however, begin to show regional divergence in their art styles.
+Later sites, from 1,500 BP onwards, however, begin to show regional divergence in their art styles.
 APT can be readily distinguished from older Pleistocene-era Australo-Melanesian cave paintings by their motifs, color, and composition, though they can often be found in the same locality.
-The most recognizable motifs of APT (like boats) do not occur in cave paintings (or engravings) that definitely pre-date the Austronesian arrival, the sole exception being the stencilled hand motif.
-Some APT examples are also characteristically found in relatively inaccessible locations like very high up in cliffsides overlooking the sea.
-No traces of APT has been found in Taiwan or the Philippines, though there is continuity in the motifs of spirals and concentric circles found in ancestral petroglyphs.
+The most recognizable motifs of APT (like boats) do not occur in cave paintings (or engravings) that definitely pre-date the Austronesian arrival—the sole exception being the stenciled hand motif.
+Some APT examples are also characteristically found in relatively inaccessible locations, including very high up in cliffsides overlooking the sea.
+No traces of APT have been found in Taiwan or the Philippines, though there is continuity in the motifs of spirals and concentric circles found in ancestral petroglyphs.

-The Austronesian Engraving Style (AES), consisting of petroglyphs carved into rock surfaces, is far less common than APT.
-The majority of these sites are in coastal New Guinea, and Island Melanesia.
+AES, which consists of petroglyphs carved into rock surfaces, is far less common than APT.
+The majority of these sites are in coastal New Guinea and Island Melanesia.
 AES sites, which can be tentatively traced back to the similar Wanshan petroglyphs of Taiwan, are believed to be largely correlated to the prehistoric extent of the Lapita culture.
 The common motif of this tradition is curvilinear geometric engravings like spirals, concentric circles, and face-like forms.
 These resemble the geometric motifs in APT, though they are considered to be two separate artistic traditions.
 AES is particularly dominant in the Solomon Islands and New Caledonia, where engravings are far more abundant than painted sites.